 A Holy Nation, Special to God

-In much of this passage Peter is looking back at Israel’s experience at Mt Sinai and the establishment of the old covenant.
+In much of this passage, Peter is looking back at Israel’s experience at Mt Sinai and the establishment of the old covenant.
 In both the Old Covenant, in Exodus 19:4-6, and in the New Covenant, God’s people are identified as a treasured (or special) possession and a holy nation.
-Under the Old Covenant the idea of being a holy nation was indistinguishable from being an earthly kingdom.
+Under the Old Covenant, the idea of being a holy nation was indistinguishable from being an earthly kingdom.
 They were, as a nation, set apart for God.
-But that changes under the New Covenant.
+But that changed under the New Covenant.
 There is no earthly kingdom associated with God’s people.
-Instead we are citizens of a heavenly kingdom.
+Instead, we are citizens of a heavenly kingdom.
 I am a citizen of the greatest kingdom this world has ever known, the kingdom of God.

-Of course there are some responsibilities that go along with being a citizen, especially of a nation that is set apart for God.
+Of course, there are some responsibilities that go along with being a citizen, especially of a nation that is set apart for God.
 My citizenship is not a reward for meritorious service, or because I am such a wonderful guy.
 Rather God chose me because he wanted me, and had a purpose for me.
 It only makes sense then that I should know his purpose for me.
-And once knowing it, to be about accomplishing that purpose.
+And once I know it, I am to be about accomplishing that purpose.

 The kingdom of God is not a welfare state.
 It is a kingdom of service.
 We are a chosen people and a royal priesthood.
 And, while that is an awesome privilege, it carries great responsibility as well.